Tajae Sharpe: 2019 season

-During a Week 7 23–20 victory over the Chargers, Sharpe had two receptions for 19 yards and his first touchdown of the season on a five-yard pass from Ryan Tannehill.
-In the next game against the Tampa Bay Buccaneers, Sharpe recorded three receptions for 18 yards and a touchdown as the Titans won by a score of 27–23.
+During a Week 7 23–20 victory over the Chargers, Sharpe recorded two receptions for 19 yards and his first touchdown of the season on a five-yard pass from Ryan Tannehill.
+In the next game against the Tampa Bay Buccaneers, Sharpe caught three passes for 18 yards and a touchdown during the 27–23 victory.
 He did not play in Week 13 against the Colts due to a hamstring injury.
-During a Week 16 38–28 loss against the New Orleans Saints, Sharpe had five receptions for 69 yards and two touchdowns.
+During Week 16 against the New Orleans Saints, Sharpe had five receptions for 69 yards and two touchdowns in the 38–28 loss.

 Sharpe finished the 2019 season with 25 receptions for 329 yards and a career-high four touchdowns in 15 games and six starts.
 The Titans finished with a fourth straight 9–7 season, qualifying for the playoffs and advancing to the AFC Championship Game where they lost to the eventual Super Bowl Champions, the Kansas City Chiefs.
-Sharpe played in all three of the Titans' playoff games, starting in the Wild Card Round against the Patriots and recording a six-yard reception during the AFC Championship Game.
+Sharpe played in all three postseason games, recording a six-yard reception during the Wild Card Round against the Patriots and starting in the AFC Championship Game.

 Minnesota Vikings

 On March 25, 2020, Sharpe signed a one-year contract with the Minnesota Vikings.
-He was waived on December 14, 2020.
+He was waived on December 14.

 Kansas City Chiefs

-On December 22, 2020, the Chiefs signed Sharpe to their practice squad.
+On December 22, 2020, the Kansas City Chiefs signed Sharpe to their practice squad.
 His practice squad contract with the team expired after the season on February 16, 2021.

 Sharpe re-signed with the Chiefs on April 9, 2021.
-However, he was waived on May 17, 2021.
+However, he was waived on May 17.